franky3-git/vanilla-javascript-shopping-cart/README.md

 4. call the saveCart function in the renderCart function
 5. call the renderCart function in the beginning of the code

+### clear cart
+1. set event handler for clear cart button
+2. set the cart length equel to zero
+3. call the renderCart function and saveCart function in the event handler